NathanMalta/holypipette/README.md

 This project is based on [Holy Pipette](https://github.com/romainbrette/holypipette), a patch clamping automation project by [Romain Brette](https://scholar.google.com/citations?user=lEHiPU4AAAAJ&hl=en) and [Marcel Stimberg](https://scholar.google.com/citations?user=KJs3XswAAAAJ&hl=en).
 A great thanks to them for their work and for making it open source!

-## Getting Started
+## Running from an exe file (Windows only)

-An all-in-one exe file for Windows users is coming soon.
-For now, either run the game from source code or check back soon!
+An all-in-one exe file for Windows users is available [here](https://github.com/NathanMalta/holypipette/releases/tag/exe-release).
+Simply download "patch-game.exe" under the assets tab and run!

+## Running from Python Source Code (Windows, Mac, and Linux)

 ### Installing Dependencies